What's the best Parker fountain pen?

 6.)
 Duofold Fountain Pens ($800-$3,000)

-The Parker Premier fountain pen is at the apex of the high-end pens in the Parker pen collections, ranking up there with their most expensive pens.
-The Premier in black with gold appointments is the most popular model.
+The Parker Duofold Fountain Pen is at the apex of the high-end pens in the Parker Pen collections, ranking up there with their most expensive pens.
+The Duofold Big Red Vintage Fountain Pen is very popular.

 The attraction here really is luxury.
 It’s a solid, conspicuous writing instrument that brings a piece of the past into the present.

 5.)
 Sonnet Fountain Pens ($100-$405)